Understanding 'Contract for Service' vs. 'Contract of Service': How Do You Determine the Difference?

 KK!HR

-The controversy over Contract of Service vs. Contract For Service has been raging in the Supreme Court right from Dharangdhara Salt Work case (1957) onwards.
+The controversy over the Contract of Service vs. Contract for Service has been ongoing in the Supreme Court since the Dharangadhara Salt Work case in 1957.

-An informative write-up from Cyril Amarchand Mangaldas group of Advocates on the subject is attached.
+An informative write-up from the Cyril Amarchand Mangaldas group of Advocates on the subject is attached.

-In a nutshell, it can be stated that a contract of service is basically a hire for manpower and a contract for service is for executing a defined work.
+In a nutshell, it can be stated that a contract of service is basically a hire for manpower, whereas a contract for service is for executing a defined work.

 1 Attachment(s) [Login To View]